adamchenwei/custom-sorting-image-viewer/_DOCS/driving-route-for-surge-prompt.md

 }

 IMPORTANT:
-For each hourly routine:
+- For each hour
  - Indicate which Rideshare platform is the surge for, Uber or LYFT or both.
-- Provide surge rating, use stars and describe what each star means.
+ - Provide surge rating use stars rate the hour's surge potential, 1 star is low, 5 stars is high. also inform the measurement of each star.
-- Provide confidence level, use percentage and describe what each percentage range means.
+ - Provide confidence level of any surge at all during the hour, use percentage and describe what each percentage range means.

+- For each hourly routine's hotspots list:
+  - Provide confidence level of the hotspot potential for surge, use percentage, add reasoning behind it.
+  - When list each hotspot, provide likelyhood of surge in percentage compare to the other hotspots in the same hour.

-If you performed search on anything outside of the criteria, mention what is the prompt you used and bold them under ADDITIONAL RESEARCH COMPLETED
+- If you performed search on anything outside of the criteria, mention what is the prompt you used and bold them under ADDITIONAL RESEARCH COMPLETED

+- top of the page indicate date and the holiday for the day as well as any other holidays within 2 days.